The rifle for this review was provided by the Kentucky Gun Company.

 - Trigger: Ruger Marksman Adjustable trigger, pull weight of 2.25 to 5 pounds; bolt disassembly tool is stored in the bolt shroud.

 - Height: 7.30”

 - Measured Weight: 9.886 lbs

 - Length of Pull: 12.00”- 15.50”

 - Real World Pricing: ~$1,250.
 If you’re willing to wait, KY GunCo has them for less than $1,100

 Fit, Finish, Build Quality * * * *

 The Ruger American Rifle I tested a few months prior was rough in every way, shape, and form.
 The RPR is built of similar parts with a much higher degree of final finish.
 The only exception is the buttstock and I’d rate that 90% of the way to being perfect.

 Customization * * * * *

 If I didn’t think it would break Nick’s review engine, I’d award the RPR six stars for customization.
 Every single part of this gun is modular from the stock all the way to the barrel.
-There’s not a single thing except for the receiver and bolt that a person with a minimum of tools couldn’t swap out.
+There’s not a single thing except for the AR-style aerospace-grade 7075-T6 aluminum lower receiver and CNC-machined 4140 chrome-moly steel upper receiver and one-piece bolt that a person with a minimum of tools couldn’t swap out.
 This level of customization is only going to get better as this rifle gains market traction.